UPDATED: NOVEMBER 02, 2022 | 2 MIN READ

-No. Washington D.C. health insurance plans do not offer the option to select an off-exchange plan.
+No. Washington D.C. health insurance plans don’t offer the option to select an off-exchange plan.

 Can You Purchase Short-Term Insurance In Washington D.C.?

 Washington D.C health insurance plans offer short-term insurance plans, but only for up to three months.
-After that, renewals are not allowed, and if you have a pre-existing condition, you don’t qualify.
+After that, renewals aren’t allowed, and if you have a pre-existing condition, you don’t qualify.